JCZuurmond/dbt-synapse-demo/README.md

 For a more detailed overview of what is created, see [here](terraform/main.tf).

-The first we initialize Terraform with the `init` command:
+First, we initialize Terraform with the `init` command:

 ``` bash
 terraform -chdir=terraform/ init